fabwu/dddinaction/README.md

 [Domain Driven Design in Practice](https://www.pluralsight.com/courses/domain-driven-design-in-practice) by Vladimir Khorikov.

+I couldn't implement everything exactly like Vladimir suggested it.
+Here is a list of things I had to adapt for the PHP language:

+- I stored the snack machine with both money value types in the database.
+As a first approach I used sessions to overcome the state problem but this seems a bit like a overkill so I stored everything in the database.
+Therefore, I have to read and save the snack machine after each action but I couldn't come up with a better solution.
+- I didn't have to break encapsulation or add new constructors because Doctrine discover the properties via reflection and can create the proxies.
+- I had to use annotations to describe the orm mapping.
+I don't really like them because they clutter up my entities with persistence logic but the other options (xml, yml, php) don't provide refactoring or auto-completion.

-I tried to encapsulate the modules via [composer's path setting](https://getcomposer.org/doc/05-repositories.md#path).
+I also tried to encapsulate the modules via [composer's path setting](https://getcomposer.org/doc/05-repositories.md#path).
 This was not useful because it provides no encapsulation (e.g. Domain module can access UI module) and slows down development.